gibranfsh/cinema-sea-fullstack/README.md

 Then, go to the directory where the Loaded Configuration File located (for me its C:\Program Files\php-8.2.8\php.ini) just use the basic windows file explorer!

 After that, select the file named "php" with type file of "Configuration Settings" (NOT THE php.ini-development and NOT THE php.ini-production), and then right click and open with VSCode.
 And then, change ";extension=pdo_sqlite" to "extension=pdo_sqlite" and ";extension=sqlite3" to "extension=sqlite3", JUST REMOVE THE SEMI-COLON (";").
-After that, save the file (CTRL + S), if you cannot save the file, just click the "Retry as Admin..." at the showing popup at the right bottom of ur screen.
+After that, save the file (CTRL + S), if you cannot save the file, just click the "Retry as Admin..." at the showing popup at the right bottom of your screen.

 ```
-";extension=pdo_sqlite" by removing the /;/, it should look like this "extension=pdo_sqlite"
+";extension=pdo_sqlite" remove the /;/, it should look like this "extension=pdo_sqlite"

+ and

-";extension=sqlite3" should be "extension=sqlite3" without the /;/ symbol
+ ";extension=sqlite3" remove the /;/, it should look like this "extension=sqlite3"
 ```

 After that, restart your VSCode, and then run the command again